CapnKitten/BetterDiscord/Themes/Material-Discord/README.md

  - `--status-picker-color` - The background color for the status picker popout.
 Default: `#181a1d` - `#dee0e0`**
  - `--sidebar-panel-color` - The background color for the sidebar panels in the channels list.
 Default: `#111114` - `#d4d6d6`**
  - `--chat-color` - The background color the main chat area.
 Default: `#202225` - `#fff`**
+ - `--avatar-radius` - The border radius of avatars, servers, and change status buttons.
+Default: `50%`

 #### Accent elements
  - `--accent-color` - The main accent color for the theme.
 Default: `#3f51b5`